About Me

 These are questions that have been at the heart of my life’s work so far.

-I currently teach Mindfulness-Based Stress Reduction (MBSR) for the Mindfulness Network, a non profit organisations which works closely with Exeter and Bangor University and have been teaching yoga and deep rest classes, retreats and workshops for the last two decades.
-I have completed the foundational Mindfulness-Based Compassionate Living (MBCL) training and the Mindfulness for Life Training.
-I am a member of BAMBA (Britich Association for Mindfulness-Based Appraoches)
+I later went on to teach Mindfulness-Based Stress Reduction (MBSR) with the Mindfulness Network, a non-profit organisation working closely with Exeter and Bangor Universities.
+Alongside this, I have been teaching yoga and deep rest classes, retreats, and workshops for over two decades.
+I am a member of BAMBA (the British Association for Mindfulness-Based Approaches) and am registered with the Health and Care Professions Council (HCPC).

 I am based in the North Devon countryside in the UK, where I live with my husband and two children.
-I love to spend time by the sea, walking in nature, singing, dancing or simply relaxing on the sofa with our cats.
+In my spare time, you’ll often find me out walking, by the sea, on Exmoor, or relaxing on the sofa with our cats.

-My life-long passion is supporting people to come into a kinder, wiser more compassionate relationship with every single part of themselves, so they can enjoy more freedom, joy and fulfilment in their lives.
+My lifelong passion is to support people in cultivating a kinder, wiser, and more compassionate relationship with every part of themselves - so they can experience greater choice, freedom, joy, and fulfilment in their lives.

 Training and Qualifications